dingo-d/woo-solo-api/README.txt

 == Changelog ==

+= 3.0.1 =
+Release Date: January 31th, 2023

 = 3.0.0 =
 Release Date: January 30th, 2023

+* Fix issue with the compiled container

 This update was mostly a dev update to make the plugin easier to maintain.
 A lot was changed under the hood (from handling dependency injection to build process, and how settings are handled).